Skip to content

 Let’s look closer at recommended options across the Doulton range:

-Hopefully the overview gives you a clearer picture of the optimal filter choices available based on issues you want to treat, budget, and other requirements.
+Hopefully this overview gives you a clearer picture of the optimal filter choices available based on issues you want to treat, budget, and other requirements.
 No single water filter is suited for every circumstance, so make sure to take the time to understand your specific water quality and needs.

 Key Considerations When Selecting Water Filters